ralphgabriel04/Registration-Form/README.md

 No special installation is required.
 Simply ensure you have a modern web browser installed to view and interact with the form.

+## Credits
+This project was developed by Gabriel Ralph Christian.
+It is inspired by FreeCodeCamp's Responsive Web Design Certification.

 ## Contributing

 Contributions are welcome, especially in the following areas: